boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

     ```js
     <head>
-        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js"></script>
+        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
     </head>
      ```

 2. In the body tag, you need to create the div element with your own id name.
-This element will be used for dashboard embedding.
+This element will be used for embedding the dashboard.

      ```js
     <body>